feedhenry/fh-fhc/doc/git.md

 ## DESCRIPTION

-This command can be used to perform your Applications FeedHenry Git actions.
+This command can be used to perform your FeedHenry Git actions on your App.